 How Paper Trading Works

-- Place virtual orders - Buy and sell at current market prices
+- Place virtual orders — Buy and sell at current or historical market prices

-- Track positions - Monitor open trades and portfolio value
+- Track positions — Monitor open trades and simulated portfolio value

-- Calculate P&L - See profits and losses from simulated trades
+- Review outcomes — See simulated gains and losses from practice trades

-The experience mirrors real trading, but no actual money changes hands.
+The experience mirrors live trading mechanics, but no actual capital changes hands.

 The stock market has a steep learning curve.
-Paper trading allows beginners to make mistakes—and learn from them—without losing real money.
+Paper trading allows beginners to make mistakes — and learn from them — without exposing live capital to the learning process.

 Common beginner mistakes you can make safely: